-The recipe noted below is for one serving only.
-Though you can easily double or triple.
+The recipe below is for one serving only but you can easily double or triple it.

-1. Take ⅓ cup quick cooking oats or rolled oats in a small jar, glass, mug or bowl.
+1. Add ⅓ cup of quick-cooking oats or rolled oats to a small jar, glass, mug or bowl.
 Feel free to add as many oats as you like.
 But then add water as needed.

-2. Add 2 tsp raw sugar or jaggery or any sweetener of your choice.
-You can even skip sweetener if you want.
+2. Then, add 2 teaspoons of raw sugar, jaggery, maple syrup or any sweetener of your choice.
+You can skip the sweetener if you want.

 4. Stir and mix well.